 Document checks will not protect you against prosecution if you knew the worker did not have permission to work, or if you could reasonably have known.

 The Home Office publishes lists of all civil penalties imposed on companies.
 These are freely accessible to the public using the Home Office website.
 The Home Office often also issues press releases to local and national media, naming companies that have employed workers illegally.

-If you later apply for a Tier 2 or 5 Sponsor Licence with a view to sponsoring foreign workers, any history of employing workers illegally will affect your application.
+If you later apply for a Skilled Worker or Temporary Worker Sponsor Licence with a view to sponsoring foreign workers, any history of employing workers illegally will affect your application.

 How our immigration barristers can help

 Our immigration barristers are well versed in all the required right to work checks that employers must undertake.
 We work closely with businesses to ensure that their HR processes are robust and can help to design and audit current right to work checks in the workplace.
 We will simplify the process for you and help to protect you and your business from any immigration compliance issues.

 If you have been issued with a Notification of Liability for a Civil Penalty, our immigration barristers can advise as to the likelihood of establishing a statutory excuse.
 We also assist with submitting objections to the Civil Penalty Compliance Team and provide legal representation at civil penalty appeals in the County Court.

 We pride ourselves on being approachable and proactive in understanding and meeting our clients’ needs.
 We are a highly driven team, dedicated to providing clear and reliable immigration advice to employers as part of a professional and friendly service.